gm2552/wfd-topology-scenarios/scenarios/single-cluster-no-ha/README.md

-# Single Cluster Topology Scenario
+# Single Cluster, No HA Topology Scenario

 This scenario consists of a single run cluster with services running locally on the cluster using bitnami services.